 Near Fort Valley in Shenandoah County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 43.758′ N, 78° 31.086′ W. Marker is near Fort Valley, Virginia, in Shenandoah County.
-Marker can be reached from Camp Roosevelt Road (Virginia Route 675) 0.3 miles south of Moreland Gap Road (Virginia Route 730), on the right when traveling south.
+38° 43.8′ N, 78° 31.02′ W. Marker is near Fort Valley, Virginia, in Shenandoah County.
+Marker can be reached from Camp Roosevelt Road (County Route 675) 10 miles east of U.S. 11, on the left when traveling east.
+Route 675 is Edinburg Gap Road at Route 11 and changes name about six miles up the mountain.
+On the left side of the road is a Camp Roosevelt Recreation Area - George Washington National Forest sign.
+Turn into the entrance of the recreation area.
+Marker is one of three about 20 yards past the entrance gate, on the right.
 Touch for map.
-On a hiking trail at Camp Roosevelt Campground.
 Marker is in this post office area: Fort Valley VA 22652, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Mess Hall (within shouting distance of this marker); Camp Barracks (about 400 feet away, measured in a direct line); Robert Fechner Memorial Forest (about 400 feet away); Birthplace of the CCC (about 400 feet away); Luray Caverns (approx. 4.9 miles away); Mauck Meeting House (approx. 4.9 miles away); Calendine (approx. 4.9 miles away); Fort Philip Long (approx. 5.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Robert Fechner Memorial Forest (within shouting distance of this marker); Camp Barracks (within shouting distance of this marker); Mess Hall (within shouting distance of this marker); Blacksmith Shop (about 400 feet away, measured in a direct line); Luray Caverns (approx. 4.9 miles away); Mauck Meeting House (approx. 4.9 miles away); Calendine (approx. 5 miles away); Fort Philip Long (approx. 5.1 miles away).
 Touch for a list and map of all markers in Fort Valley.

 Also see . . .
 Civilian Conservation Corps Legacy (Submitted on December 30, 2007.)